Probing missing physics from inspiralling compact binaries via time-frequency tracks: Introduction

 \section{Introduction}

-General relativity (GR) is the modern foundation of physics that explains gravitational interactions and spacetime geometry.
-The direct detection of gravitational waves (GWs) from compact binary coalescences~\cite{LIGOScientific:2016aoc, LIGOScientific:2018mvr, LIGOScientific:2020ibl, KAGRA:2021vkt} by Advanced LIGO~\cite{LIGOScientific:2014pky} and Advanced Virgo~\cite{VIRGO:2014yos} has led to tremendous progress in exploring the tests of GR in the strong and dynamic regime over the past ten years~\cite{LIGOScientific:2016lio, LIGOScientific:2018dkp, LIGOScientific:2019fpa, LIGOScientific:2020tif, LIGOScientific:2021sio}.
+The direct detection of gravitational waves (GWs) from compact binary coalescences~\cite{LIGOScientific:2016aoc, LIGOScientific:2018mvr, LIGOScientific:2020ibl, KAGRA:2021vkt} by Advanced LIGO~\cite{LIGOScientific:2014pky} and Advanced Virgo~\cite{VIRGO:2014yos} has opened a new laboratory for tests of General relativity (GR) in the strong and dynamic regime over the past ten years~\cite{LIGOScientific:2016lio, LIGOScientific:2018dkp, LIGOScientific:2019fpa, LIGOScientific:2020tif, LIGOScientific:2021sio}.
 The approaches for testing GR can be broadly categorized into theory-specific and theory-agnostic tests \cite{Bambi:2017khi}.
-The former approach involves analyzing GW signals through the lens of both GR and alternative gravity theories, aiming to identify either a model better interprets the data or constrain parameters within the alternative theory that reduce to GR under certain conditions.
-Conversely, the latter approach focuses on identifying potential deviations from predictions based solely on GR.
-Theories beyond GR may introduce modifications to standard predictions by altering the gravitational field of BHs, the generation of GWs, and the propagation of signals \cite{Yunes:2009hc, Kleihaus:2011tg,Becker:2021ivq, Giddings:2017jts, Tu:2023xab, Liebling:2012fv}.
+The former approaches involve analyzing GW signals through the lens of both GR and alternative gravity theories, aiming to identify either a model that better interprets the data or constrain beyond GR parameters that are predicted in the alternative theory.
+Theories beyond GR often suggest modifications to the gravitational field of BHs, the generation of GWs, and the propagation of signals \cite{Yunes:2009hc, Kleihaus:2011tg,Becker:2021ivq, Giddings:2017jts, Tu:2023xab, Liebling:2012fv}.
+The theory-agnostic tests focus on identifying potential deviations from predictions based solely on GR.
+This prompted the development of theory-agnostic tests, where one introduces deviation in the GW signal phasing coefficients.

 Since waveform models in alternative theories of gravity are not yet sufficiently developed to enable rigorous tests, and the true underlying theory may still be unknown, several null tests have been proposed to detect deviations from the predictions of GR.
 Although these null tests offer valuable ways to probe deviations from GR, most of them rely on parameterized modifications in the phase evolution of GWs, either during the inspiral phase~\cite{Yunes:2009ke, Arun:2006yw, Agathos:2013upa, Roy:2025gzv, Mehta:2022pcn, Krishnendu:2017shb, Puecher:2022sfm, Mahapatra:2023hqq, Mahapatra:2023ydi} or in the merger-ringdown phase~\cite{Brito:2018rfr, Maggio:2022hre, Roy:2025gzv, Carullo:2019flw, Isi:2019aib, Mahapatra:2023htd}.
 The statistical bounds on the parametrized deviations from GR depend on the assumptions and systematic errors of GW modeling \cite{Moore:2021eok, Hu:2022bji, Pang:2018hjb, Narayan:2023vhm, Saini:2023rto, Chandramouli:2024vhw}.